["learn"]

 Two Cuba Libre cocktails garnished with fresh lime

-One of the most popular Caribbean cocktails around the globe, the Cuba Libre is so simple to make it’s a little silly.
+One of the most popular Caribbean cocktails around the globe, the Cuba Libre is so simple to make that it’s a little silly.
 Rum and cola are best friends, and you can make a Cuba Libre with your choice of white or dark rum.
 To make this classic seaside sipper, add lime to the mix.
-Simply pour one part rum, and two parts cola into an-ice filled glass.
+Simply pour one part rum and two parts cola into an ice-filled glass.
 Add a squeeze of lime juice, then drop the wedge into the drink.
 It’s as easy as that!

 Mojito with mint & lime in a highball on a wooden board

 We love using an amazing Jamaican spirit like Wray & Nephew White Overproof Rum when we pour a Mojito at home.
-This clear, unaged rum has a delightful nose full of pineapple, ripe banana and brown sugar notes that translates to a playful palate of vanilla, coconut and molasses, ending on long finish with lingering notes of toffee.
+This clear, unaged rum has a delightful nose full of pineapple, ripe banana, and brown sugar notes that translate to a playful palate of vanilla, coconut, and molasses, ending on a long finish with lingering notes of toffee.
 Just gorgeous!

 A smooth and cool Caribbean Crush cocktail with pineapple juice and grenadine